Roof Lantern Cost

 - Cost of Roof Lantern Removal

-- Checklist: Hiring Contractors to Install a Roof Lantern
+- Checklist: Hiring a Local Roof Lantern Installer

 - FAQs

-The cost to install a roof lantern varies widely.
-The biggest factors that determine the price are the size of the roof lantern and the material it is made from.
+The average cost for installing a roof lantern in the UK is around £2,250, but installation costs vary widely, with the biggest factors determining the price being the size of the roof lantern and the material it is made from.

 A small aluminium roof lantern will cost £1,280 to £1,650.
 A mid-sized aluminium roof lantern will cost £1,880 to £2,300.